WHOIGit/nes-lter-nutrient-transect/methods.md

 # Nutrient Data Cleaning

-The data table was made by concatenating cruises called from the REST API of the NES-LTER data system.
+The data table is made by concatenating cruises called from the REST API of the NES-LTER data system.
 All Below Detection Limit values are set to zero.
-Nearest station is based on a cruise-specific station list.
+Nearest station is calculated based on the staton location on the date of sample collection.
+Station L5 was shifted 1 nautical mile due south during the first year of the project, in July 2018 for cruise EN617, and has remained there since.
+Stations L7, L8, and L9 were shifted at the start of 2023.

-NES-LTER standard stations L1 to L13 are the same for cruises starting with EN617 in August 2018.
-Prior to this: the NES-LTER transect was established on the present longitude 70.8833 W on EN608; however, the position for standard station L5 was 1 naut. mile north of present station L5.
-The station list for EN608 was used for cruises prior to EN608.
-Data assembly, cleaning, and metadata template assembly were performed in R Markdown.
+Data assembly, cleaning, and metadata template assembly are performed in R Markdown.
 Additional nutrients data for Ocean Observatories Initiative (OOI) cruises on R/V Neil Armstrong are available from the OOI Alfresco document server (Coastal Pioneer Array